clementlefevre/clementlefevre.github.io/_posts/2017-05-13-trollscopy.md

 </figure>

-A "Like" option allows commentators to tag the others.
+A "Like" option allows commentators to tag each others.

 Those are the top likers :